kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 call to append the condition will be issued as a pod status update call before the Pod delete request (not necessarily as the last update request before the actual delete).
-For Kubelet, which does not delete the pod itself, the pod condition is added in the same API request as to change the phase to failed.
+For Kubelet, which does not delete the pod itself, the pod condition is added in the same API request as the phase change to failed.
 This way the Job controller will be able to see the condition, and match it against the pod failure policy, when handling a failed pod.